JC01111/Leetcode/README.md

 ___

 ### Trie
-Use {} to save this current node's next characters, "*" to indicate the end of a word.
+Use Node() to save a node's children info from hashmap{}, and if this node is the end of a word.

 |Trie|||||
 |---|---|---|---|---|